NitishGadangi/Interactive-Book/docs/clock.md

 ### Edge triggering

-There are two types of transitions that occur in clock signal.
-That means, the clock signal transitions either from Logic Low to Logic High or Logic High to Logic Low.
+There are two types of transitions that occur in the clock signal.
+That means the clock signal transitions either from Logic Low to Logic High or Logic High to Logic Low.

-Following are the two types of edge triggering based on the transitions of clock signal.
+The following are the two types of edge triggering based on the transitions of the clock signal.

 * Positive edge triggering
 * Negative edge triggering